NimaSoroush/differencify/README.md

 <p align="center"><img alt="differencify-report" src="images/differencify-report.png" width="500"></p>

 ## Usage with other test frameworks
 If you are using other test frameworks you can still validate your tests.
 Differencify will return `true` or `false` by the end of execution.
-This could be used to assert on. look at the [example](https://github.com/NimaSoroush/differencify#validate-your-changes)
+This can be used to assert on.
+See this [example](https://github.com/NimaSoroush/differencify#validate-your-changes).

 To Create/Update reference screenshots, simply set environment variable `update=true` and run the same code.